StudSec/Challenges-Examples/Documentation.md

 - Point count
 - Flag
 - Connection string, supports the following wildcards ({{HOST}}, {{PORT}})
+- if dynamic flags are supported (this is an optional field, the absence will be considered as "False")

 Multiple connection strings are allowed, for more details see [Challenge format](#source)